robertchase/blog/blog/content/posts/the-matching-game.md

 are wired to group and collect things in a way that naturally leads to mathematical thinking.
 The *matching game* is a kind of *number origin story* that makes this assumption.

-### the matching game
+### the game

-In the matching game, we start with a named collection of items.
+The matching game starts with a named collection of items.
-Take, for instance, this collection of Xs which we have named “three”:
+Take, for instance, this collection of Xs which has the name “three”:

 `X  X  X`

-This game involves matching up other sets of items, item by item, with “three” and observing the results.
+The game involves matching up other sets of items, item by item, with “three” and observing the results.
-If we match up this set of Ys:
+Matching with this set of Ys:

 `Y  Y`

-it turns out that not all of the Xs have a match.
-We call this condition `less than`.
+reveals that not all of the Xs have a match.
+This condition is called `less than`.
-Our collection of Ys is `less than` “three”.
+This collection of Ys is `less than` “three”.

-If we match up this set of Zs:
+Matching with this set of Zs:

 `Z  Z  Z  Z`

-it turns out that not all  of the Zs have a match.
+reveals that not all of the Zs have a match.
-We call this condition `greater than`.
+This condition is called `greater than`.
-Our collection of Zs is `greater than` “three”.
+This collection of Zs is `greater than` “three”.

-If we match up this set of Ws:
+Matching with this set of Ws:

 `W  W  W`

-it turns out that each item from both sets has a match.
+reveals that each item from both sets has a match.
-When this condition happens, we can call our matching set by the same name as our original set.
+This condition means that the matching set has the same name as our original set.
-Our collection of Ws is “three”.
+This collection of Ws is “three”.

-After playing the matching game for a while with differently named sets, like “one”, “two”, etc, it might become obvious that there are some rules about the relationships between sets.
+After playing the matching game for a while with differently named sets, like “one”, “two”, etc, it becomes obvious that there are some rules about the relationships between sets.
 For instance:

 * take an item away from “three” matches a “two”